Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

         joined[msg.sender] = true; // EFFECT
     }
 ```
+&nbsp;
 It seems that it doesn't implement the CEI pattern correctly!
-Instead of changing the status of `joined()` first before minting the NFT, it mints the NFT first to the `msg.sender`, so we have a potential Reentrancy here!
-The Idea now is calling this `proofNobility()` function 10 times, but there is something that we need to know first
+Instead of changing the status of *joined()* first before minting the NFT, it mints the NFT first to the *msg.sender*, so we have a potential Reentrancy here!
+The Idea now is calling this *proofNobility()* function 10 times, but there is something that we need to know first &nbsp;
+&nbsp;
 ```solidity
 // Snippet of ERC721 _safeMint
     function _safeMint(address to, uint256 tokenId, bytes memory data) internal virtual {